bmaupin/civ-be-linux-fixes/docs/troubleshooting.md

 # Troubleshooting

-ⓘ This page has more information for troubleshooting issues not related to a specific bug.
-See the [readme](../README.md) for specific bugs and fixes.

 ## Mods aren't loaded when a save game is loaded

 When loading a save game that was created using a mod, the mod may not be loaded automatically.
 This seems to be intended behaviour when a mod does not indicate in its configuration that it affects save games.
 If you wish to load a particular mod with a saved game, first load the mod through the _Mods_ menu and then load the saved game.